mendix/docs/content/refguide/data-grid.md

 #### Show Paging Buttons

 This property indicates with the buttons to page through the information in the grid are visible.
 Only hide these buttons if you are sure that there will never be more objects than the number of rows of the grid.
-Note that hiding the control bar also hides the paging buttons.

 _Default value:_ True